The Many Ways Cinnamon Oil Supports the Body Whole-isticly

 They Say Variety is the Spice of Life, What About for Cinnamon?

 An article from Evidence Based Review in Complementary Medicine particularly caught my eye.
-It was on the spice cinnamon, the same species that Young Living carries in their cinnamon bark oil (Cinnamomum zeylanicum) and Cassia oil (Cinnamon cassia, found in the “Oils of Ancient Scripture” collection).
+It was on the spice cinnamon, specifically the species of cinnamon bark oil (Cinnamomum zeylanicum) and Cassia oil (Cinnamon cassia).

 As I read the article, I paid attention to the specifics on the essential oil.
 I was pleased to find this table that validated how different parts of the plant differed in their chemical composition of essential oils.
 Cinnamaldehyde is one of the highest components in the bark oil, whereas; eugenol content is highest in the leaves.
 (Eugenol is also found in high concentrations in clove oil.)